DCMLab/reductive_analysis_app/README.md

 Let us load a familiar piece into the annotation app: Bach's Prelude in C Major from The Well-tempered Clavier (BWV 846).
-This is done by selecting the file from your computer through the file selector accessed from the "Select a score" button.
+This is done by selecting the file from your computer through the file selector accessed from the "Open a score" button.
 Once chosen, the app should render it directly as in

 ![](images/tutorial21.png?raw=true)